Terror on the Midway: Plot

-Clark Kent and Lois Lane are at a midway, Lois to cover its events.
+Clark Kent and Lois Lane are at a midway to cover its events.
 She expresses her regret that she did not have a more exciting assignment.
 Clark leaves for his own assignment as the show begins.

 The giant gorilla "Gigantic" escapes from its cage.

 Later that night, a monkey wanders from the main tent and accidentally opens the cage of a giant gorilla, Gigantic.
 Growling, Gigantic sends everyone into pandemonium.
 Circus workers attempt to tie Gigantic down with ropes but are overpowered and forced to flee.
 While the workers struggle to keep the animals under control, some of the elephants stampede, or rear up against their owners, knocking other cages open.

 Outside the Daily Planet, Clark hears police cars.
 He follows them in a taxicab.
 Back at the circus, Lois takes pictures of Gigantic and the fleeing attendees.
 She notices Gigantic lumbering toward a young girl who emerged from the wrecked cart.
-She lifts the girl out of the ring.
+She lifts the girl out of the ring but Gigantic then chases after Lois.

 Clark and the police arrive but are unable to subdue the elephants, so he changes into his Superman costume and begins returning the elephants, lions, and black panther to their cages.
 He hears a scream: Lois is trapped at the top of a tent pole and Gigantic is climbing towards her.
 Superman tries to get her to safety but Gigantic seizes him.
 Struggling, they fall from the pole, knocking over the ladder, which then hits a power circuit, starting a fire.
 When Gigantic is distracted by the burning tent pole snapping, Superman deals him a subduing blow and ties him up in a safety net.
 Lois slips from the falling pole, but Superman flies up and catches her.
 He then smothers the fire with his cape.

-At the Daily Planet Lois types the story, and Clark observes she was lucky to get the kind of story she wanted in the end, but when Lois says it was lucky that she lived to write it, Clark reminds her that her survival is due to Superman.
+Later, at the Daily Planet, Lois types the story, and Clark comments that she was lucky to get the kind of story she wanted in the end.
+But when Lois states it was lucky that she lived to write it, Clark reminds her that she manages to survive, thanks to Superman.